The quietest electric toothbrush is the Oclean X Pro Elite producing 48 decibels (dB)*.

 I can’t say one model has stood out for being particularly loud.
-That ‘loud’ categorisation applies to Oral-B as a whole.
+That ‘loud’ categorization applies to Oral-B as a whole.

-This is certainly a generalised statement, but I feel it highlights the difference appropriately.
+This is certainly a generalized statement, but I feel it highlights the difference appropriately.
 Imagine you are brushing your teeth in the bathroom next to a bedroom in which someone is sleeping.

 With a sonic toothbrush, you could likely leave the doors open and not wake that person in the room next door.
 With an Oral-B brush you would likely want to shut the door so as not to wake them up.

 It is possible to reduce the sound of the toothbrush.